armin-reichert/pacman-javafx/README.md

 - `cd /whatever/path/to/git/pacman-javafx/pacman-ui-fx-2d`
 - `mvnw install -Djavafx.platform=win`   or `mvnw install -P build-for-windows` (Windows executables of 2D game)
-- `mvnw install -Djavafx.platform=linux` or `mvnw install -P build-for-linux`   (Linux executables of 2D game, untested)

 - `cd /whatever/path/to/git/pacman-javafx/pacman-ui-fx-3d`
 - `mvnw install -Djavafx.platform=win`   or `mvnw install -P build-for-windows` (Windows executables of 2D+3D game)
-- `mvnw install -Djavafx.platform=linux` or `mvnw install -P build-for-linux`   (Linux executables of 2D+3D game, untested)

-To build the Linux executables, you need to have a Linux JDK on your computer.
-Edit the variable `linux.jdk.path` in the `pom.xml`files to point to your local path.

 To be able to create the Windows executables, you need to first install the following tools: